alifahmednowshad/mongoose-assignment-2/README.md

 # E-commerce API with Express, TypeScript, and MongoDB

-This project is an E-commerce API developed using Express with TypeScript, MongoDB with Mongoose for data management, and Joi/Zod for validation.
+This project is an e-commerce API developed using Express and TypeScript, integrated with MongoDB using Mongoose for effective data management.
+Data integrity is ensured through validation using Joi.

 ## Project Setup